55637 Uni: Surface and spectrum

+Unlikely dwarf planet

+Uni has a measured low density of 0.82±0.11 g/cm3.
+The low density of this and many other mid-sized TNOs implies that they have never compressed into fully solid bodies, let alone differentiated or collapsed into hydrostatic equilibrium, and so highly unlikely to be dwarf planets.

 Composition

-With a density of 0.82 g/cm^{3}, assuming that the primary and satellite have the same density, Uni is one of the largest known solid objects in the Solar System that is less dense than water.
+With a density of 0.82±0.11 g/cm3, assuming that the primary and satellite have the same density, Uni is one of the largest known solid objects in the Solar System that is less dense than water.
 Why this should be is not well understood, because objects of its size in the Kuiper belt often contain a fair amount of rock and are hence pretty dense.
-To have a similar composition to others large KBOs, it would have to be exceptionally porous, which was believed to be unlikely given the compactability of water ice; this low density thus astonished astronomers.
-Studies by Grundy et al. suggest that at the low temperatures that prevail beyond Neptune, ice is brittle and can support significant porosity in objects significantly larger than Uni, particularly if rock is present; the low density could thus be a consequence of this object failing to warm sufficiently during its formation to significantly deform the ice and fill these pore spaces.
+To have a similar composition to other large KBOs, it would have to be exceptionally porous; this low density initially surprised astronomers.
+However, studies by Grundy et al. suggest that at the low temperatures that prevail beyond Neptune, ice is quite strong and can support significant porosity in objects significantly larger than Uni, particularly if rock is present; the low density could thus be a consequence of this object failing to warm sufficiently during its formation to significantly deform the ice and fill these interstitial spaces.